 It is well known that the immune response to viral (such as influenza) infection involves the activation, co-expression, and interaction of many genes.
-The emergence of large-scale time course gene expression data on influenza infection (Huang et al., 2011; Pommerenke et al., 2012) presents an opportunity for the researchers to understand how mammalian immune systems control the influenza infection.
+The emergence of large-scale time course gene expression data on influenza infection (Huang et al. (2011); Pommerenke et al. (2012)) presents an opportunity for researchers to understand how mammalian immune systems control the influenza infection.
 Although time course data are well studied in statistics, the "large p, small n" nature of these data presents a unique challenge.
 As an example, the data used in Huang et al. (2011) are collected from a cohort of 17 healthy human volunteers who received intranasal inoculation of influenza H3N2/Wisconsin.
-A total of m=11,961 gene expression profiles were measured on whole peripheral blood drawn from each subject at 15-16 time points after inoculation, covering 108-132 hours.

-There are two notable features about these data.
-1. For each subject, the temporal patterns of gene expressions can be grouped into several well separated clusters.
-2. The heterogeneity of these temporal patterns between subjects is substantial.
-This high-level of between-subject variation was reported but not studied in detail in (Huang et al., 2011).
-In this study, we decide to focus on examining the subject-specific features of immune response.
-Specifically, we will identify significant genes and cluster them into co-expressed modules for each subject.
-We will then analyze the between-subject differences at the gene- and module-levels.
-A good cluster analysis is therefore a critical step in this study.
+A total of m = 11,961 gene expression profiles were measured on whole peripheral blood drawn from each subject at 15-16 time points after inoculation, covering 108-132 hours.
+There are two notable features about these data: for each subject, the temporal patterns of gene expressions can be grouped into several well-separated clusters; the heterogeneity of these temporal patterns between subjects is substantial.
+This high-level of between-subject variation was reported but not studied in detail in Huang et al. (2011).
+In this study, we focus on examining the subject-specific features of immune response.
+Specifically, we identify significant genes and cluster them into co-expressed modules for each subject.
+We then analyze the between-subject differences at the gene- and module-levels.
+A good cluster analysis is a critical step in this study.

-Clustering analysis has been applied to microarray gene expression data since the dawn of microarray technologies (Eisen et al., 1998; Tavazoie et al., 1999).
-As in every typical setting, we apply standard microarray pre-processing procedures such as background correction, normalization, summarization, and logarithmic transformation prior to the statistical analysis.
-Since our research aim is to produce functionally related gene groups (Eisen et al., 1998; Dortet-Bernadet and Wicker, 2008), a gene-wise standardization procedure (z-transformation) is applied before clustering analysis to ensure that every gene has mean 0 and variance 1 in the time direction.
+Clustering analysis has been applied to microarray gene expression data since the dawn of microarray technologies (Eisen et al. (1998); Tavazoie et al. (1999)).
+As is typical, we apply such standard microarray pre-processing procedures as background correction, normalization, summarization, and logarithmic transformation prior to the statistical analysis.
+Since our aim is to produce functionally related gene groups (Eisen et al. (1998); Dortet-Bernadet and Wicker (2008)), a gene-wise standardization procedure (z-transformation) is applied before clustering analysis to ensure that every gene has mean 0 and variance 1 in the time direction.
 Although the between-gene correlation is invariant under this standardization, it has a profound impact on the clustering analysis because it alters the geometry of the sample space.
 The standardized gene expressions now reside in $S^{J-2}$ , a sphere of dimension J-2, where J is the number of time points.
-Furthermore, the significant test we used in this study, as well as many other tests such as t-tests or ANOVA F-test, selects significant genes with high signal-to-noise ratio.
-It implies that the top two functional principal components (FPCs, Ramsay and Silverman (2002)) scores of significant genes reside in a one-dimensional sub-manifold, $S^1 \subset S^{J-2}$ , approximately (see Section S6 of Supplementary Materials for more details).
+Furthermore, the significance test we used in this study, as well as such other tests as t-tests or the ANOVA F-test, selects significant genes with high signal-to-noise ratio.
+This implies that the top two functional principal components (FPCs, Ramsay and Silverman (2002)) scores of significant genes reside in a one-dimensional sub-manifold, $S^1 \subset S^{J-2}$ , approximately (see Section S6 of Supplementary Materials for more details).
 In other words, the standardized temporal gene expressions in our study can be considered as circular data that are essentially the measurement of directions.